Bulat-Ziganshin/FARSH/README.md

 - [ ] try PSLLQ instead of PSHUFD in SSE2 code to improve speed on older CPUs
 - [ ] `farsh_init/farsh_update/farsh_result` streaming API
 - [ ] `farsh64*/farsh128*` APIs for faster computation of multi-word hashes
-- [ ] `SSE2/AVX2/ALIGNED_INPUT` options in the APIs for selection of the code path instead of current FARSH_* macroses
+- [ ] `SSE2/AVX2/NEON?` options in the API (+alignment check for SSE2) for selection of the code path instead of compile-time choice

 # [API](farsh.h)